schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/configuration/network_info.md

 #### IP Address

-IP address of OpenDTU when a client is connected via the internal access point.
+IP address of OpenDTU-OnBattery when a client is connected via the internal access point.

 #### MAC Address